 Students will:

-- observe and record features of the natural environment
+- observe and record features of the natural world.

 - investigate how soil, water and light influence living things

-- collect and interpret data to identify patterns and relationships in ecosystems.
+- collect and interpret data to identify patterns and relationships in habitats, ecosystems and environments.

 Activities